- Submit exam application any time prior to or after graduation.

 Is the ACNPC-AG exam computer-based?

-Yes, AACN Certification Corporation’s ACNPC-AG exam is offered via computer-based testing at more than 300 AMP testing sites across the U.S. For a listing of computer-based testing sites visit www.goAMP.com.
+Yes, AACN Certification Corporation’s ACNPC-AG exam is offered via computer-based testing at more than 300 PSI test sites across the U.S. For a list of test sites visit the PSI Website.

 Where can I obtain a copy of the ACNPC-AG Test Plan?